Contractor Education

 Branded Contractor Education Pages

-Some companies choose to have a branded company page hosted on our website, giving their contractors a clear place to learn about coverage options and next steps.
-This keeps the process simple for contractors without requiring your company’s internal teams to manage questions or follow-ups.
+Some companies choose a branded company page hosted on our website.
+This gives contractors a clear place to learn about coverage and next steps without requiring internal teams to manage insurance questions.

 Each option builds on the same contractor education foundation outlined on this page.